Education Session Recordings

 Our Monthly Education Sessions support continuous growth and learning and build competencies in relevant and related topics such as: trauma, mental health, diagnosis, relationship building and more.

-Below are the Education Sessions that we offered in 2025.
+Education Sessions are listed from newest to oldest.
 We ask permission from all presenters to post their presentations and all sessions are edited to remove any identifying information (names and faces) of community member participants.

 Your feedback helps!